Protonk/sr-characters/New/adept soldier.md

 I had a lot of resources and not a lot of skills, so I went for "expensive hired muscle".
 He can be ex special forces for Aztecnology, having left the business after a series of ethically murky runs.
 Now he works with a very specific code: no defenseless person dies--bystanders, children, etc. That's not usually a problem if he is brought in to a firefight, which is where he works best.

 You call him up and he helps you clear out a compound of gangers, rob a bank or move your things.
 He will execute the job with extreme force until the target is dead, robbed or moved, respectively.
 Then he leaves.
 If you want to hear from him again, speak to his fixer.

+Just to be clear, you call this guy when you need maximum force for a short time.
+He's not much of an asset to leg work.

 ####Role:

 Close quarters combat.
 For house-to-house fighting or ranged engagements inside 100 yards, this guy is it.
-17 to hit on the assault rifle (11P -6AP or 16P -2AP grenades) and 15 to hit on the submachine gun.
+16 to hit on the assault rifle (11P -6AP or 16P -2AP grenades) and 14 to hit on the submachine gun.
 Outside of sniper rifles (or the whip) it's the best flat damage available and he can deliver it continuously and under fire.

-To provide this I chose high armor and soaking capabilities--7 natural armor, 5 wound boxes and platelet factories.
-21 total armor forces low AP weapons to do stun damage, splitting tracks.
-Will to live provides a buffer until DocWagon gets there if things go south.
+To provide this I chose high armor and soaking capabilities--9 natural armor, 5 wound boxes and platelet factories.
+23 total armor forces low AP weapons to do stun damage, splitting tracks.

 On stims or drugs, he could be a considerable force for an hour of combat.

-Cyberware is < 1 ESS cost, to limit lost magic.
+Cyberware is <= 1 ESS cost, to limit lost magic.
 A focus is purchased (keeping in mind the 3 force limit for addiction) to further adept powers.
 Otherwise, money was freely available when building.

 ####SINs: